-The Center for Tobacco Regulation is working with landlords and property managers to encourage them to adopt smoking restrictions for their buildings.
+The Legal Resource Center is working with landlords and property managers to encourage them to adopt smoking restrictions for their buildings.
 In the meantime, there are steps you can take to work with your landlord to reduce secondhand smoke in your building.
 This website will answer frequently asked questions, help you talk to your landlord and describe your rights .

 As a tenant in a rental property, you have the right to live free of a significant cause of illness in the home and a major cause of preventable death in the United States: secondhand smoke.

 For starters, we want you to know that non-smokers with serious breathing disabilities or smoke allergies may have legal protection under the Americans with Disabilities Act and the Fair Housing Act.